lukefi-private/gams2pyomo/README.md

 - `model` statement: limited ways of model definition are supported, including
   - `all`
   - list all equations
+  - Moreover, the model declarations in GAMS and Pyomo are slightly
+  different: in GAMS all models share the same scope for data and variables, whereas Pyomo models are independent of each other after cloning.
+  This can also cause problems in some scenario.
 - `alias`: there are only limited supports for alias lookup.
 Complicated alias usage is not support.
 E.g.,
   ```gams